KeepSolid VPN Unlimited: Our In-Depth Review 2023

-If you're serious about maintaining your privacy online and surfing anonymously, there's just no getting around VPNs.
+If you're serious about maintaining your privacy online and surfing anonymously, you'll need a VPN.
 Countless providers, among them KeepSolid VPN Unlimited, promise security, privacy, and speed.
 In this review, we'll let you know whether KeepSolid holds true to its name.

 What Is KeepSolid VPN Unlimited?

-In 2013, KeepSolid launched a client exclusively for iOS and offering only two servers.
-Since then, it has expanded its offering to include apps for most operating systems and platforms, as well as servers around the globe.
+In 2013, KeepSolid launched a client exclusively for iOS with two servers.
+Since then, it has expanded to include apps for most operating systems and platforms, with servers located around the globe.
 We evaluated VPN Unlimited for Windows and Android.

 Quick support response times

 Small server network